 - Parent Automated Message System Reavis High School will notify all Reavis families of important events and relevant information through the use of this message delivery system. - Reavis Website Visit our website for all of the information you want to know about Reavis High School. www.reavisd220.org.
 Parents can also access teacher emails by clicking on the directory tab located at the top of the home page. - Parent Portal Parents can keep up with their student's academic progress, attendance records, and disciplinary concerns through the use of this on-line program.
-You can access this helpful tool through our website, and individual passwords are mailed out at the start of the school year. - School Datebooks This interactive student handbook website allows you to access the Reavis High School Calendar of Events via the internet.
-Visit www.thezonelive.com and enter Reavis High School. - · Instagram - Facebook - Twitter

-Athletic Website: il.8to18.com/reavis
+You can access this helpful tool through our website, and individual passwords are mailed out at the start of the school year. - Parent Translation Reavis High School uses an interpreting service or a bilingual staff member to assist families whose first language is not English. - Instagram - Facebook - Twitter - Athletic Website: il.8to18.com/reavis